mpise/vimrc/README.md

 # vimrc
 The basic vimrc file.

-Most of these settings availalbe across web.
+Most of these settings available across web.
 This virmc is updated to suite my style.